When you create an email using a drag-and-drop or module-based tool, you're actually generating an HTML email.

 There are an overwhelming amount of HTML email templates available on the web, and they vary in quality, responsiveness, and price.
 We've pulled together a selection of free HTML email templates that provide a responsive user experience.
 Be sure to read the terms and conditions on each individual template before use.

-This modern template from designer Paul Goddard is sophisticated and minimal.
-The bright, engaging color palette and simple design make it a versatile option for many different industries and purposes, and it's been tested on 33 popular email clients and devices to ensure a consistent user experience across different platforms.
+This modern template is sophisticated and minimal.
+The subtle color palette and simple design make it a versatile option for many different industries and purposes, and it's been tested on different email clients and devices to ensure a consistent user experience across different platforms.

-This clean, muted template from Mailto is a great way to display content your team has created and connect subscribers with your most recent products or blog posts.
-The design features two fully responsive columns with multiple color scheme options, and room at the top to highlight your company's logo.
+Though this template was designed for a fitness company, you can easily adapt it for your own.
+This clean, muted template is a great way to display content your team has created and connect subscribers with your most recent products or blog posts.
+The design features two fully responsive columns with multiple color scheme options, and room at the top to highlight a call-to-action.

-This collection of completely free, open source templates are completely responsive and tested across popular email clients.
-Because they're open source, you can edit and build on them to your heart's content.
+This collection of free, open-source templates are completely responsive and tested across popular email clients.
+You can edit and build on them on the Bee Free platform, then export the HTML file to your local drive.

 These are an ideal option if you want a more styled, polished starting place, but you still want to be able to customize the design to fit your company's needs.
 Each template is available in multiple formats for different marketing purposes, like transactional emails, NPS collection, and email subscriber re-engagement.

-This sleek, responsive design from SliceJack would be perfect for sending your design portfolio out via email, but we think it could also serve as stylish way to showcase your latest products to email subscribers.
+This sleek, responsive design from Campaign Monitor would be perfect for sending out a discount code — but it could also serve as a stylish way to showcase your latest products to email subscribers.
+It’s also worth checking out Campaign Monitor’s full library of responsive email templates.